A Comparative Study of EMG- and IMU-based Gesture Recognition at the Wrist and Forearm: Methodology

 After securely placing the sensors on the participants’ forearm and wrist, data collection was carried out in two phases.
 In phase one, participants were seated comfortably with their elbows bent at a 90-degree angle and their hands resting, as illustrated in Figure \ref{fig:twopos}.
 In phase two, participants stood naturally with their arms positioned alongside their bodies.
 In both phases, visual instructions were displayed on a screen positioned in front of the participants.
 Before starting phase one, participants were asked to hold their hand in a stationary resting position for 15 seconds to collect the calibration data to be used in the signal analysis.

 Prior to recording, participants were asked to practice the entire set of gestures once.
-During the experiment, they followed the visual instructions and performed 17 distinct gestures as shown in Figure \ref{fig:gestures}.
+During the experiment, they followed the visual instructions and performed 17 distinct gestures which included contractions for five single-finger extensions, six multi-finger movements, and six conventional wrist gestures that are practical in industrial applications and daily tasks \cite{botros_electromyography-based_2022}. as shown in Figure \ref{fig:gestures}.
 Each gesture was repeated four times, with each repetition lasting 2 seconds, followed by a 2-second rest period.
 Additionally, a 5-second rest was provided before the start of each new gesture to avoid muscle fatigue.
 After completing all 17 gestures, participants were allowed to rest before proceeding to the next position.

 The raw data were labeled using an automatic labeling method based on visual cues provided to the participants.
 Previous studies have shown that there is no significant difference in classification accuracy between automatic labeling and manual labeling based on video recordings of the experiment \cite{10942474}.
 EMG activation peaks were aligned with the corresponding labels.